-In specific instances, complementary work on certain topics may be conducted by Study Groups in both the Radiocommunication Sector and the Telecommunication Standardization Sector.
-In such circumstances, it may be agreed between the two Sectors to establish an Intersector Coordination Group (ICG).
-For details on this process see Resolution ITU-R 6.
+In specific instances, complementary work on certain topics may be conducted by Study Groups in the Radiocommunication Sector, as well as in the Telecommunication Standardization Sector, and the Telecommunication Development Sector.
+In such circumstances, it may be agreed between the two Sectors or among the three Sectors to establish an Intersector Coordination Group (ICG).
+For details on this process see Resolutions ITU-R 6 and ITU-R 7.